MubashirullahD/road-sign-dataset/README.md

 Welcome.

 Open the notebook _IEngineering_Assignment_mubashir.ipynb_.
 Click on **Open in Collab** and sign in to any google account to run.
-All the code will run without any change or hastle.
+All the code will run without any change or hassle.

 To test with your own dataset, click on the _Files_ icon on the left bar.
 Click on the three vertical dots next to _road-sign-dataset_